mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-call-components.md

         scriptcontext.doc.Objects.AddPoint(point)
     scriptcontext.doc.Views.Redraw()
 ```
-The key is the ghpythonlib modules are available in the standard python editor in Rhino.
+The key is the ghpythonlib modules are available in the standard Python editor in Rhino.
 Behind the scenes things are running through Grasshopper code, but you don’t have to use a canvas to do your work.

 This also lets you work in a slightly different way where you can get points in Rhino using rhinoscriptsyntax “get input” type functions and pass those points (or curves or breps) into the Grasshopper component code.